EpistasisLab/tpot/README.md

 }
 ```

-### Support for TPOT2
+### Support for TPOT

-TPOT2 was developed in the [Artificial Intelligence Innovation (A2I) Lab](http://epistasis.org/) at Cedars-Sinai with funding from the [NIH](http://www.nih.gov/) under grants U01 AG066833 and R01 LM010098.
+TPOT was developed in the [Artificial Intelligence Innovation (A2I) Lab](http://epistasis.org/) at Cedars-Sinai with funding from the [NIH](http://www.nih.gov/) under grants U01 AG066833 and R01 LM010098.
 We are incredibly grateful for the support of the NIH and the Cedars-Sinai during the development of this project.

 The TPOT logo was designed by Todd Newmuis, who generously donated his time to the project.